Northeast Magnet High School: Programs

 The science program offered at Northeast Magnet prepares students to continue their education in four-year programs focusing in medical and engineering fields.
 The science department helps students connect with mentors (physicians, engineers, lab technicians, etc.), complete magnet science projects and fulfill an academic course load.
 Partners include the City of Wichita (Water and Sewer Department, Botanica), the University of Kansas Medical Center, Newman University, the Great Plains Nature Center, Lake Afton Observatory, Raytheon, and others.
 The visual arts program concentrates on several mediums: sculpture and pottery, drawing and painting, glass blowing, fibers, weaving, silversmith, photography, computer art and video education.
 Local galleries, the Wichita Art Museum, CityArts, Trees for Life International, Wichita State University, the Wichita Center for the Arts and other organizations provide additional opportunities to display their work and learn from these community activities.
 The law program is for students interested in further study of law-related fields: criminal and civil law, law enforcement, and public or social service.
 The curriculum is driven by community service and legal research in partnership with the Wichita Bar Association, the City of Wichita, United Way, Wichita Festivals, Inc. and many generous individual mentors.

 Each student completes magnet area and other projects each year, leading to the Magnet Area Certificate.
 These projects require research, writing, data-collecting, and presentation skills.

 Site Council Information

 Site council is a group of parents, community members, business representatives, teachers and other school staff.
 Site councils identify, consider and discuss educational problems and issues at the school.
 Councils provide advice and counsel for evaluating state, school district and school site performance goals and objectives.
 They may also recommend methods that may be employed at the school site to meet these goals and objectives.
 All members of the Northeast Magnet community are encouraged to attend and participate in site council meetings.

 Extracurricular activities

 Athletics

 Northeast does not have any sports teams.
-Students that wish to play or watch sports do so at the school in their district based on their home address.
+Students that wish to play sports do so at the school in their district based on their home address.